CMU-17-214/s2025/assignments/hw5.md

 **How to start:** The code is functional as provided.
 Identify where the *sync* functions from `Connections` are called and understand how they are used.
 Incrementally turn synchronous functions in asynchronous ones by changing return type `T` to `Promise<T>` and updating the implementation of the function and its call sides accordingly.

 It is difficult to make only local changes as incremental refactorings.
 It might be easier to change the entire WikipediaAPI or VisionAPI class at once.
 If necessary, comment out the vision API steps first and just get images from topics with and without neighboring topics.
-It might be useful to write simple tests for the calls to the Wikipedia API that can run outside the backend, e.g., with jest or with a simple main function just calling `newWikipediaAPI(new DefaultConnection()).getImageLinksFromTopic("David Tepper")`.
+We have included the tests that we will use for grading, but it might be useful to write simple tests for the calls to the Wikipedia API that can run outside the backend, e.g., with jest or with a simple main function just calling `newWikipediaAPI(new DefaultConnection()).getImageLinksFromTopic("David Tepper")`.

 **Implementation suggestions:** We recommend to use promises or async/await.
 It might be a good starting point to turn the provided connection functions with callbacks into promises.
 Beyond that you might find `Promise.all` useful.